sc-matthew/Python_Project/README.md

 Overall, this project offers a great opportunity for me to apply what I have learned about Python programming language in a practical setting and improve through trial and error.

+Remark : Please note that the fare calculation including price per km, and base fare are based on BOLT application.

 ---

 ## This is a video of the project (THAI Language)